These Terms of Service govern your use of services provided by palmER Worldwide LLC, doing business as palmER ("palmER," "we," "us," or "our").

 If you are using our services to handle PHI:

-- You must comply with all requirements set forth in the BAA (Schedule A);
+- You must comply with the PHI requirements in these Terms and the BAA;

 - You are responsible for obtaining all necessary patient authorizations and consents as required by law;